EkeneOzonuwe/Power-Bi-Project-Datalovers/README.md

 - **City Hotels dominate** — accounting for 52.18% of total revenue ($20.54M) vs Resort Hotels at 47.82% ($18.82M)
 - **Peak season is Q3** — the third quarter had the highest Total ADR, indicating summer is the busiest and most profitable period
-- **Lead time peaks in July/August** — guests book furthest in advance for summer arrivals, giving the hotel more planning runway
+- **Lead time peaks in July/August** — guests book furthest in advance for summer arrivals
 - **Portugal is the top booking country** — followed by the UK, France, Spain, and Germany
-- **No deposit bookings are most common** — suggesting an opportunity to incentivise advance deposits to reduce cancellations
+- **No deposit bookings are most common** — an opportunity to incentivise advance deposits to reduce cancellations
 - **Average ADR peaks mid-year** — rising from ~$75 in January to over $150 in August before declining

 ---